No items found.

 How to Raise Startup Capital for your Business

 The high-risk nature of investing in startups means that in most cases, startup entrepreneurs will need to divest a share of their company’s equity to obtain the startup capital they require.
+The worst thing they can do is sell more of their shares than they have to.

 To sell equity, the entrepreneur needs to have a good grasp of the company’s value - no easy feat, given that the business often has virtually no revenue, an uncertain demand frontier, and only a beta version of their product to show.